Opportunity-Holding/RESTar.OData/README.md

 # What is RESTar.OData?

 RESTar.OData is a free to use open-source protocol provider for [RESTar](https://github.com/Mopedo/Home/tree/master/RESTar) makes it possible to interact with a RESTar API using the [OData 4.0 protocol](http://www.odata.org/).
+Requests to RESTar.OData are compiled into a common format before evaluation, which means that things work the same from the resource's perspective.

-This documentation will cover the basics of RESTar.OData and how to set it up in a Visual Studio project.
+RESTar.OData is meant to be a _community project_, and Mopedo will provide the initial help needed for further development.
+If you have any questions or issues, or wish to contribute to the project, [post an issue](https://github.com/Mopedo/RESTar.OData/issues) or contact Erik at erik.von.krusenstierna@mopedo.com.

 ## Getting started